PlasmoHQ/safari-webstore-api/readme.md

 # Apple Safari Web Extension App Store Upload

 This module uses Apple's `safari-web-extension-converter` to convert an extension to a Safari Web Extension, and uploads the native wrapper bundle to the Apple App Store using Fastlane.
-Supports macOS and GitHub-hosted macOS runners.
+Deploys to both iOS and macOS platforms.
+Converter supports both macOS and GitHub-hosted macOS runners.

 Feature includes:
 - TypeScript API, with type exports